kimberrypi/gatsby-hasura-starter/README.md

 2.  **Setup Hasura endpoint**

-    !!
-The example won't work unless Hasura is configured properly according to the example.
-To make the example run:
+    !! **The sample app won't work unless Hasura is configured properly.** To make the example run:
     1. Create a Hasura project.
 For more information, visit <a href="https://hasura.io">Hasura.io</a>.
 They have a **very easy** setup with Heroku.
     2. Add a todo table using the Hasura console: